What is A/B testing?

 - Internet advertising (banner/PPC/AdWords)

-Examples for the variables that could be tested
+Examples of the variables that could be tested

 - Subject titles and subtitles